KyleRego/KyleRego.github.io/_posts/2022-12-31-how-to-write-anki-add-ons.markdown

         QDialog.__init__(self)
 {% endhighlight %}

-What is different about this class is we are inheriting the `QDialog` class.
-The first thing the constructor does is call the constructor of the parent class which is necessary to set up the object correctly.
+This shows how to define a class that inherits from another class.
+The first thing the constructor does is call the constructor of the parent class, which is necessary to set up the object correctly.

 {% highlight Python %}
 self.setWindowTitle("Enumeration tool")
 {% endhighlight %}

 This sets the title of the window.
-It's similar to the `<title>` element in HTML. `self` is the object we are constructing.
-In general `self` is a reference to the current instance of the class.
+It's similar to the `<title>` element in HTML, which is the text you see in the browser tab.
+For example, the title of this web page is "How to write an Anki add-on (case studies)" which you should be able to see in the tab if you are using a web browser on a computer.

 {% highlight Python %}
 self.layout = QVBoxLayout()